twentythirty/PillarToken/README.md

 ## Description:

-The pillar ICO is made of three contracts
+The pillar ICO is made of three contracts which are ERC20 compliant token built using OpenZeppelin library.
+The naming convention used describs the purpose of the individual contracts.

-1) PillarPreSale
+1) PillarPreSale - in development
-2) PillarToken
+2) PillarToken - deployed in kovan test net
-3) TeamAllocation
+3) TeamAllocation - in development

 ## Dependencies